nest/nestml/doc/pynestml_toolchain/back.rst

 generated without any units and only the numeric part is regarded.
 Nonetheless, to preserve semantical equivalence of the generated code and the source model, the scalar of a unit is derived in the following
-manner: In the case that an atomic unit is given, e.g., *mV*, PyNestML checks whether it is a common neuroscientific unit or not.
+manner: In the case that an atomic unit is given, e.g., *mV*, PyNESTML checks whether it is a common neuroscientific unit or not.
 If so, the neutral scalar *1* is returned.
 Otherwise, the value is scaled in relation to its common neuroscientific unit, e.g., *V* is converted to